D4V3M0NK/meshcentral-meshAgentController/README.md

 ### Using the `fly` script
 Usage: ` fly [ path/to/ ] connectionFile.txt`

-The `fly` script is used to connect to a remote server.
+Placed within the same folder as the `meshcmd` executable, the `fly` script is used to connect to a remote server.
 It will show you all the current connections, along with their PIDs that you've currently got running.
 (You'll need the PIDNumber to disconnect gracefully.)

 Within the `fly` script you can edit the following parameters: